 A library administrator:

 - Creates a retention schedule, either in the Retention module interface or by importing a CSV file.

 - Creates retention properties in all document classes in the library (including those ones used for defining schedules based on property values)

-If required, the library administrator can assign other retention schedules to subfolders in the library.
+- If required, the library administrator can add other retention schedules in the library.
 Learn more: Using one or more retention schedules in a library.